 On the other side of a commercial deal, a purchaser or prospective tenant of the whole or part of a tower block will need to identify the dutyholder(s) and ensure that the building meets the vigorous requirements.
 This will increase the purchaser’s due diligence and need for technical expertise and so could potentially increase their costs.
 Although it is not currently proposed that this regime is extended to commercial properties, the requirements will provide a guideline that may influence commercial occupiers seeking safe and well-constructed high rise premises.

 One unknown aspect is how a dutyholder’s liability will be affected by alterations carried out by occupiers.
 To what extent will the dutyholder be liable if the tenant completely alters the flat?
 It seems likely that the dutyholder will be bound to ensure that the structure of the building is sound as a tenant is not usually permitted to alter the structure of the building, but with potential criminal sanctions should the safety of the building be prejudiced we may see landlords carrying out regular inspections and imposing even tighter controls on alterations.

 The implications of the Hackitt review and this consultation on building safety regulations cannot be ignored.
 An offshoot of the imposition of a dutyholder regime, which will increase the responsibilities of those tasked with ensuring the safety of buildings, may be an increase in professional indemnity insurance premiums which is likely to be passed on to the owner of the development project.

-We await publication of the final report once the Government’s consultation period has ended on 31 July 2019.
+We await publication of the final report once the government has considered responses to its consultation which ended on 31 July 2019.